An income safety net

 You need to tell your insurer anything that could affect their

-decision to insure you when you are applying for, renewing or
+decision to insure you when you apply for, renew or change an

-changing a life insurance policy.
-You also need to tell the life
+income protection or life insurance policy.
+You also need to tell

-insurer about things that have happened between the time you apply
+the life insurer about things that have happened between the time

 Some insurance companies need you to give them details of your

 medical history.
-If you don't have the information they require you
+If you don't have this information, you can get it

 If you need to make a claim on your income protection policy,

-you will need to provide evidence of your illness or injury.
+you will have to provide evidence of your illness or injury.
 Ask

 your insurer exactly what they need from you so your claim gets